verovm/record-replay/research/README.md

 The substate DB may be corrupted if you directly write or modify any files in the directory.
 Do not use LevelDB library for other languages (C++, Python, etc.) because they are incompatible with the goleveldb module.

-Our recorder requires more memory to test faithful replay before write substates to substate DB.
+Our recorder requires more memory to test faithful replay before writing substates to substate DB.
-Therefore, it is recommended to have 32GB RAM for recodring.
+Therefore, it is recommended to have 32GB RAM for recording.
 If you want to run without testing faithful replay, use `--skip-check-replay` option.

 Our `geth record-substate` command is based on `geth import` full sync.
 You may want to try different options of `geth import` such as `--snapshot`, `--db.engine`, and `--state.scheme` to improve full sync speed and size.